 Results come back as a table, chart, and short natural-language summary.
 The agent keeps schema context and prior turns in memory, so follow-up questions like "now segment by acquisition channel" build on the previous analysis without restarting.
 This is the part that turns analytical work from a single-shot query into a conversation with the data.

-Most tools positioned as "AI for SQL" stop at query generation.
+Most tools positioned as "AI for SQL" stop at query generation and never reach full SQL data analysis with AI.
 That covers a real use case — developers and analysts who already know the answer they want and need a syntactic shortcut — but it's only a fraction of what data work looks like.
 The honest comparison:

 | Capability | NL2SQL tools (e.g., AI2SQL, BlazeSQL) | AI data analyst (InfiniSynapse) |